status-im/handbook.status.im/src/finance/getting-paid.md

 > ⚠️ To make sure that your changes are considered for the current month, change your info before the 15th.
 Remove accented or special characters.
 We can only correctly upload plain text to the system.

-Please be sure that your employment contract or services agreement reflects your registered address for banking purposes, as our bank sometimes asks us to validate that banking details match contract details.
+Please be sure that your services agreement reflects your registered address for banking purposes, as our bank sometimes asks us to validate that banking details match contract details.

 ### Getting Paid in Crypto